15 Visualization

 labs(x = "Age (years)", y = "Count")

 None of these properties are problematic, but seeing them gives us a degree of awareness that could shape our downstream analytic decisions.
 For example, if we did not appropriately model random effects, our estimates would be dominated by the countries with larger sample sizes.
-And if we were planning to compare specific groups of 6-year-olds (for some reason), this analysis would be underpowered.
+And if we were planning to compare specific groups of six-year-olds (for some reason), this analysis would be underpowered.

 15.2.4 Explorating distributions

 Now that we have a handle on the sample, let’s get a sense of the dependent variable: the participant’s decision to accept or reject the allocation.
 Before we start taking means, let’s look at how the “rejection rate” variable is distributed.
-We’ll aggregate at the participant level, and check the frequency of different rejection rates, overall (Figure 15.27).
+We’ll aggregate at the participant level, and check the frequency of different rejection rates, overall (figure 15.27).

 Figure 15.27: Rejection rates in the Blake data.

-Rejection rate is a continuous variable, so we switch to using a histogram in this case, choosing .05 as a reasonable bin width to see the distribution.
+Rejection rate is a continuous variable, so we switch to using a histogram in this case, choosing 0.05 as a reasonable bin width to see the distribution.

 fairness_by_subj <- fairness |>